 Expats in Beijing often live in gated residential compounds, as these provide additional communal facilities such as international television channels, high security, professional property management, English-speaking services, gyms and swimming pools, depending on the community.

 There are several factors expats should consider when looking for housing in Beijing, including proximity to their children's school and places of work, individual lifestyle and housing budget.

 Chaoyang District serves as Beijing's diplomatic district, where most foreign embassies to China are located.
-With the concentration of international companies and international schools, Chaoyang District is one of the top choices for expatriates to live.
+With the concentration of international companies and international schools, Chaoyang District is one of the top choices for expats to live.

 Five-star hotels, office skyscrapers and international shopping malls are concentrated in the city centre of Beijing.
 Expats can find a wide selection of serviced and non-serviced high-end apartments offering exciting city living.
-The city centre is an ideal choice for expatriates who prefer to live in walking distance or within a 10-minute drive to offices.
+The city centre is an ideal choice for expats who prefer to live in walking distance or within a 10-minute drive to their offices.

 Chaoyang Park is one of the best residential areas in Beijing, thanks to its large green areas and open spaces.
-High-quality properties have been developed with a “park view” concept and it is a perfect setting for expat families who prefer living in the city and yet away from the office crowds.
+High-quality properties have been developed with a “park view” concept and it is a perfect setting for expat families who prefer living in the city but away from the office crowds.
 Compounds to the east of Chaoyang Park are less expensive, yet more spacious – a high price tag is normally attached to this, so it's important to consider the cost of living.

 Sanlitun is one of Beijing’s most energetic and enjoyable neighbourhoods.
-With the famous Sanlitun "Bar Street" providing the best pubs in Beijing, the Village Lifestyle shopping complex, nightclubs and trendy restaurants, Sanlitun is an extremely popular hangout for expatriates.
+With the famous Sanlitun "Bar Street" providing the best pubs in Beijing, the Village Lifestyle shopping complex, nightclubs and trendy restaurants, Sanlitun is an extremely popular hangout for young and single expats.
 Quite a few properties have been developed to meet the needs of young expat singles or couples who enjoy the colourful city life.

 Lido and Wangjing